shir3bar/fish_larvae_feeding/README.md

 * Numpy
 * imutils

-Using Terminal (Mac) or commandline (Windows), set the folder with the scripts as the current working directory and use: <br>
+Using Terminal (Mac) or the command-line (Windows), set the folder with the scripts as the current working directory and use: <br>
 `$ python MovieCutterGUI.py` <br>
 To activate the Movie Cutter application.
 And: <br>